Symptoms of Cushing's in Dogs,

 A few natural products vie for the Canine Cushing's market.
 You mentioned Supraglan and Cushex, neither of which am I qualified to talk about although I'm sure they are fine products.
 My recommendation is one of our Primalix® naturopathic-veterinary Herbal Extract "Functional Food DropsTM" formulated specifically to ameliorate and eliminate symptoms of Cushing's in all dog breeds.
 It's called Primalix CortiQuel® and everything I have to say about this safe and effective herbal remedy can be found at Cushing's in Dogs.

 Btw, I also recommend a mineral/herbal detoxicant in convenient capsules that already contain 3 of the four above-mentioned herbs (Milk Thistle, Dandelion Root and Burdock Root - all you add is Hawthorne Berry).
-This award winning product also contains clinoptilolite Zeolites (a group of unique volcanic mineral substances) which have a remarkable ability to cleanse and detoxify the body at the cellular level.
 It's called Relivel Multi-Herbal Multi-System Detox.

 Finally, I'm not surprised that your vet never suggested changing her diet or trying natural remedies.
 Conventionalism, arrogance and ignorance are tiny windows on the world that can blind all of us, professional and lay alike, to the simple truth that Nature holds the body's own healing power - and gives it up willingly.
 Tell everybody you know.
 Herbs are truly the most miraculous natural healers on Earth!